avaneev/biteopt/README.md

 test2.cpp is a more complex test which performs optimization of several functions and calculates the average convergence time.
 Can be used with the CBEOOptimizer, CBEOOptimizer2 and CBEOOptimizerFan classes.

+test3.cpp demonstrates the usage of the optimizePlateau() function.

 ## Users ##
 This library is used by: